Nervous System, Exercise Research Fills Science Schedule Wednesday

-Category: Space Hits: 0Expedition 64 Flight Engineers (from left) Kate Rubins and Shannon Walker called down to the Centers for Disease Control and Prevention (CDC) today and talked about science on the space station.
+Category: Space Hits: 1Expedition 64 Flight Engineers (from left) Kate Rubins and Shannon Walker called down to the Centers for Disease Control and Prevention (CDC) today and talked about science on the space station.
 Credit: NASA TV

 Human research was the main science focus aboard the International Space Station today.
 The Expedition 64 crew members also worked on spacesuit maintenance.